groc-prog/pyneo4j-ogm/README.md

 - `end_node_element_id`: The element id of the end node of the relationship.
 - `end_node_id`: The ID of the end node of the relationship.

+These properties are implemented as class properties and allow you to access the graph properties of you models.

 #### Configuration settings <a name="configuration-settings"></a>

 Both `NodeModel` and `RelationshipModel` provide a few properties that can be configured.
 In this section we are going to take a closer look at how to configure your models and what options are available to you.

 Model configuration is done by defining a inner `Settings` class inside the model itself.
 The properties of this class control how the model is handled by `pyneo4j-ogm`: